stanislawpolanski/MalopolskaRailNetwork/readme.md

 + src/DataReaders/StationsReader.py
 + src/DataReaders/LinesFromStationsReader.py (from stations file!)
 + src/DataReaders/LinesFromLinesReader.py
+#### Writing data
+All data will be written to JSON files.

+/JSONSourceFiles
 #### Merging datasets
 Both datasets will be merged as a n:n relationship.
 #### Print out as an SQL